Meet Gustav Gulmar, Deerhurst’s New Executive Chef

 “I was young.
 I really wanted, and got, the chance to prove myself,” he chuckles.

 This aspiring food expert also discovered a dedicated mentor in his new boss, French master chef Georges Chaignet.

 And, after quickly working his way up through Winston’s restaurant group’s ranks, the aptly named Golden also got his first taste of the discretion and quiet command needed to satisfy celebrity clients, while creating private dinners for Canada’s business and political elite like Conrad Black and John Turner.

 But if you ask Golden what career achievements he’s proudest of, he’s quick to share the love.
-His first professional passions are clearly his staff and their role in the growing Muskoka’s ‘eat local’ culinary trail, which he helped start as a founding member of Savour Muskoka.
+His first professional passions are clearly mentoring talented culinarians and promoting Muskoka’s ‘eat local’ movement, which he helped start as a founding member of Savour Muskoka.